catalyst/moodle-local_datacleaner/README.md

 #### Environment matrix:

-**Notice**: A dependency on local_envbar is required for populating the available environments that can be configured.
+**Notice**: A soft dependency on local_envbar is required for populating the available environments that can be configured.

 This facilitates searching values in the {config} and {config_plugins} tables to allow setting those values.
 Useful for scrubbing API keys to prevent them calling home on a development environment.